 “I really believe what’s important to the families is they sit down and plan [the funeral],” said Soffe.
 “So we’re trying to create the event and the opportunity for them to sit down and combine these tributes because that’s where the memories start coming up.”

-And he said triggering these memories is also important for creating connections between the deceased’s family and funeral attendees.
+He also said triggering these memories is important for creating connections between the deceased’s family and funeral attendees.

 What exactly is value and how does it relate to the funeral profession?